sburnett/bismark-release-manager/README.md

 ### Creating New Groups

-You can apply actions (*e.g.*, `brm packages upgrade`) on individual routers, but it is often easier to create groups of routers.
+You can apply actions (*e.g.*, `brm packages upgrade`) on individual routers, but it's often easier to create groups of routers.
 For example, to create a new group of routers representing our development testbed:

     brm groups new testbed OW204E7F4A7478 OWC43DC79DE139